Looking to book a Tallinn city break? The capital of Estonia made for quite a pleasant surprise.

 Where to stay in Tallinn, Estonia

-In the old town part of the city, we were highly recommended to stay at the Hotel Telegraaf, which is part of Marriott’s Autograph Collection and it made for the perfect base to explore the city.
+In the old town part of the city, we were highly recommended to stay at the Hotel Telegraaf, which is part of Marriott’s Autograph Collection and it made for the perfect base to explore the city during our weekend in Tallinn.

 Room rates started at 179 Euros, and because we are Platinum Elite with Marriott Bonvoy (while still insisting we are Starwood people!), we were upgraded to a lovely suite.